adamfitzpatrick/tslint-stylish/README.md

 ![Build Status](https://travis-ci.org/pteropus/gulp-tslint-stylish.svg?branch=master)

+*Please be aware that this package will be superceded by (tslint-stylish)[https://www.npmjs.com/package/tslint-stylish] in the near future.*

 Typescript lint reporter for gulp-tslint along the lines of jshint-stylish.
 A special thanks to [Sindre Sorhus](https://github.com/sindresorhus) for the reporter design, and to [Panu Horsmalahti](https://github.com/panuhorsmalahti) for creating